ernestolindo/my-dev-web-notes/SOLID Principles for Object-Oriented Design.md

 By splitting responsibilities into separate, dedicated classes, you achieve **modularity** and **scalability** in your design.
 ### *Key Techniques to Apply the Principle*

+1. **Define clear responsibilities**: Identify the primary purpose of a class.
+2. **Split classes**: Extract responsibilities into new, dedicated classes.
+3. **Use interfaces**:	Represent specific roles or behaviors to enforce SRP.
+4. **Delegate responsibilities**: Assign tasks to helper or dependency classes via composition.
+5. **Follow "one reason to change"**: Ensure a class changes only for its defined responsibility.
+Keep methods focused
 ## **Open Closed Principle**

 > "Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification."